 Now we give our protocol for counting the number of accepting paths in a computation.
+Note we also give a variant of this algorithm specialized for the small space, large p in Theorem 34.

 Theorem 31 (Number of Accepting Paths Mod P).
 Suppose A is a nondeterministic algorithm running in space S, and time T where S and T are time $O(\log(T)S)$ computable with $S = \Omega(\log(n))$.
 Then there is an interactive protocol with verifier V and prover P such that, when given input x, state b, error bound $\epsilon > 0$ and prime p behaves the following: